Big Shot (pinball)

 Big Shot is a pinball machine designed by Ed Krynski and produced by Gottlieb in 1973.
-It was created as a two player version of their 1973 game, Hot Shot.
-The table is pool themed and is very popular among skilled players and collectors, because of the skill required to hit all 14 drop targets in the game.
-2,900 units were manufactured.
+It was created as a two-player version of their 1973 game, Hot Shot.
+The table has a pool theme and is highly regarded among skilled players and collectors due to the level of skill required to hit all 14 drop targets in the game.
+A total of 2,900 units were manufactured.

 Game Play

 The goal of the game is to light all 15 billiard ball lights.
 The player must hit the ball drop targets on either side of a central bumper to light its corresponding ball light, except the 8 ball.
 The 8 ball is lit by either going through the middle gate or by stopping in the center pit.
 When stopped in the center pit, a diverter (also called a gate) will change position, allowing a ball drained in the right outlane to return to the plunger lane.
 Once all the ball lights are lit, the special can be achieved by hitting the target on the special lit side.
 The light switches sides when the slingshots are hit.
 Replays can be achieved by hitting the special lit side and by earning 50,000 points, 64,000 points, and 72,000 points.